Tracing Annie Hibbitt's Deep Ancestral Roots Through Her Dad's Y-DNA

 Z36747 Men Who Have Already Tested (...please contact me.)

 The Y chromosome can be used to study a man's patrilineal (direct male) line because this particular chromosome passes only from fathers to their sons almost intact.
-Because females don't have a Y chromosome, Annie's dad (surname: HIBBITT) has taken the Y37 DNA test at FamilyTreeDNA and has since upgraded to Y67 (67 markers).
+Because females don't have a Y chromosome, Annie's dad has taken the Y37 DNA test at FamilyTreeDNA (which is an STR test) and has since upgraded to Y111 (111 markers).
 He's also undertaken the Next-Generation Sequencing (NGS) test called Big Y at FTDNA.

-The Y67 test looks at people who match dad within a recent time frame, although this can still be many centuries ago.
-At the time of writing (October 2017) dad only has three matches at the 67 marker level and none with our surname.
-This may be because dad's connection to them pre-dates surnames.
+The Y STR test looks at people who match dad within a recent time frame, although this can still be many centuries ago.
+As at January 2018, dad only has three matches at the 67 marker level and no matches at the 111 level.

 The Big Y test is more concerned with deep ancestry although some people have been fortunate that their terminal SNP (single nucleotide polymorphism) dates within the time of documented evidence.
 It's the Big Y test that this article relates to.